apache/seatunnel/docs/en/configuration/filter-plugins/Drop.md

 ##### condition [string]

 Conditional expression, Rows that match this conditional expression will be dropped.
-Conditional expression likes WHERE expression in SQL.
-For example, `name = 'grayelephant'`, `status = 200 AND resp_time > 100`
+Expressions in where clause of sql language can be used, such as `name = 'grayelephant'`, `status = 200 AND resp_time > 100`

 ### Examples